underdarknl/pUzi-python/README.md

 pUZI is available under the EU PL licence.
 It was created early 2021 during the COVID19 campaign as part of the vaccination registration project BRBA for the ‘Ministerie van Volksgezondheid, Welzijn & Sport, programma Realisatie Digitale Ondersteuning.’

 Questions and contributions are welcome via [GitHub](https://github.com/minvws/pUZI-python/issues).

-As expected the php version on which this python code is based is available via: [GitHub](https://github.com/minvws/pUZI-php)

 ## Requirements